-- Locking residence hall doors and offices when you leave. - All residence hall doors on campus are access-controlled using your fob.
-Do not hold them open for strangers.
+- Locking residence hall doors and offices when you leave. - All exterior residence hall doors on campus are accesscontrolled using your fob.
+Do not prop them open or hold them open for strangers.
 Do not let people into residence halls or other protected locations, unless you know them. - Secure vehicles and valuables.
 Report suspicious behavior as soon as possible.
 If you "See Something, Say Something."
 Communities that effectively report crime and suspicious behavior are generally safer.
 Campus Safety can be reached at 901-843-3880. - When going out at night, travel with friends; there is safety in numbers. - Take time to learn what to do in the event of an emergency such as an armed assailant or natural disaster.